 Surface preparation without grit blasting with MontiPower’s power tools

 Certain standards apply to the surface preparation of steel.
-Normally, the use of industrial coatings requires a surface cleanliness of Sa 2.5 (or SSPC-SP10 or NACE 2) and a specific roughness.
+Normally, the use of industrial coatings requires a surface cleanliness of Sa 2.5 (or SSPC-SP10 or NACE 2) and a specific roughness based on the surface preparation standards.
 In most cases, abrasive grit blasting is used for this purpose.
-‘Sand blasting’ has traditionally been the best known method of grit blasting, but nowadays, grit blasting is also done with other materials.
+‘Sand blasting’ has traditionally been the best known method of grit blasting, but nowadays, grit blasting can also be done with other materials.
 But how does surface preparation with grit blasting actually work?
 What types of grit blasting are there, what are the advantages and disadvantages, and how are MontiPower’s power tools a good alternative for this?

 What is grit blasting?

 Types of grit blasting

 Grit blasting is possible in many ways.
 Traditionally, sandblasting has been the best known and most widely used form of grit blasting.
 Here, sand grains are added as an abrasive media to prepare the surface.
 Over the years, more and more ways of sandblasting have been developed, such as bead blasting, wheel blasting, vapor blasting and vacuum blasting.
 A distinction can be made between dry grit blasting and wet grit blasting.
 Examples of dry grit blasting are, in addition to blasting with sand, grit blasting with glass and with corundum (aluminum oxide).
 In contrast, grit blasting can also be done with water.
 This so-called wet grid blasting is mostly used to prepare surfaces of delicate materials.
 In contrast to grit blasting with sand or other dry materials, this is done under low pressure.
 As a result, the abrasive media is gradually distributed over the entire surface, so that even the more fragile surfaces can be prepared and cleaned.
 However, due to the low force with which this is done, grit blasting with water is not suitable for creating a new bonding layer.

 What are the disadvantages of grit blasting?